bvweerd/dynamic_energy_contract_calculator/README.md

 This screen lets you configure markups, surcharges and VAT.
 The values are added on top of the base price reported by your price sensor.

+The example above is based on a ANWB Dynamic Contract, with Enexis as grid operator and tax settings according to 2025 with gas consumption <500m3 per year and electricity <10.000kWh per year.

 ### 4. Resulting sensors

 ![Example production sensor](assets/readme/example_production_sensor.png)